 BC-348:

 6 Band LW,SW Receiver.
 Coverage is continuous from 200khz to 500khz & 1.5mhz to 18mhz, only the AM broadcast band is missing.
 This WWII vintage receiver was from a B-17 bomber.
-This unit has been modified with a 110vac power supply, crystal calibrator, and ANL
+This unit has been modified with a 110vac power supply, crystal calibrator, ANL, and Meter

 All tubes are still original metal envelope tubes and all caps are oil filled.
 Unit is in perfect working order.
 This unit is as rugged as they come.